devJZen/rust-cat/README.md

 **Garden SOL** is a Web3-native **habit-forming platform** that transforms team goals into on-chain commitments.
 It leverages financial incentives to reinforce positive behaviors, visualizing progress through pixel art grids.

+> **Origin Story:** This project was born from discovering that GitHub contribution graphs can be manipulated through commit date spoofing.
+We realized that genuine accountability requires immutable, on-chain verification - something GitHub's centralized system cannot provide.
+Garden SOL solves this by anchoring habit tracking to the Solana blockchain, where timestamps are cryptographically guaranteed and cannot be retroactively modified.

 # Demo video

 Add here